Generalisations of multiple zeta values to rooted forests: Applications to conical zeta values

-The dual condition, let us call it C2, is that the columns of $A_C$ can be permutted so that the 1s of $A_C$ are consecutive in each columns.
-To the best of the author's knowledge, it is still a conjecture that C2 is another sufficient (but not necessary) condition for unimodular CZVs to be a sum of MZVs with rational coefficients.
+The dual condition, let us call it C2, is that the columns of $A_C$ can be permuted so that the 1s of $A_C$ are consecutive in each column.
+To the best of the author's knowledge, it is still a conjecture (proposed by F. Zerbini in \cite{Ze17}) that C2 is another sufficient (but not necessary) condition for unimodular CZVs to be a linear combinations of MZVs with rational coefficients.
 It is easy to show that being tree-like implies the C2 conditon, but that the converse does not hold.
 Thus, Theorem \ref{thm:tree_CZVs_MZVs} is an indication that Zerbini's conjecture holds. \end{rk}